Askatu Bakery

-Askatu Bakery (sometimes Askatu Bakery and Cafe) is a bakery in Seattle's Belltown neighborhood, in the U.S. state of Washington.
+Askatu Bakery (sometimes Askatu Bakery and Cafe) is a Latino- and woman-owned bakery in Seattle's Belltown neighborhood, in the U.S. state of Washington.
+As an "allergen-free" bakery, Askatu offers gluten-free and vegan options, and avoids eggs, nuts, and wheat.
+Established by Estela Martinez in 2019, the business has also been a vendor at the farmers' market in the University District.
+Askatu has garnered a positive reception.

 Description

 The Latino- and woman-owned bakery is located in downtown Seattle's Belltown neighborhood.
-The business has served breads, cakes, cookies, mooncakes (including golden ube, pandan coconut, and red bean varieties), and other pastries.
+Noms magazine says the cafe offers a "unique blend of Basque and American" pastries, as well as coffee and tea.
+The menu included breads, cakes, cookies, mooncakes (golden ube, pandan coconut, and red bean varieties), and other pastries.
 Askatu is known for its gluten-free options and avoids use of xanthan or guar gums.
 KNKX has described the business as an "allergen-free" bakery which avoids eggs, nuts, and wheat.
 Mooncakes are imprinted with one of four stamps with different designs.
 The menu has also included jackfruit-vegetable bao, cinnamon rolls, and hamantaschen.
+Seattle's Child magazine has said Askatu is "free of the top nine allergens".

 The Seattle Metropolitan has described the business as "inherently" vegan and a "thriving, if small ... cornerstone of intentional baking".
 The magazine said the owner "uses mainly earth-friendly ancient grain as the base for all of their baked goods including several varieties of sorghum and millet.
 These grains are drought tolerant and require much less water and chemicals to grow, making for delicious earth and allergy-friendly treats."

+Askatu is associated with Liberated Foods by the same owner.
 In 2021, Lindsey Kirschman of the Seattle Post-Intelligencer said the bakery "doles out goods alongside Liberated Foods, LLC, a minority- and woman-owned small business that specializes in making allergen-free baked goods and mixes to order.
 From the elimination of wheat, dairy, soy and eggs to nuts, peanuts, fish and shellfish, corn, rice, yeast and potatoes, the company strives to create equally tasty goods without the allergens."